eXascaleInfolab/bench-vldb20/README.md

 - - Requirements: >= 10 columns, >= 1'000 rows, column separator - empty space, row separator - newline
 - add `{name}` to the list of datasets in `TestingFramework/config.cfg`

+#### Customize algorithms

+To exclude an algorithm from the benchmark
+- open the file `TestingFramework/config.cfg`
+- add an entry `IgnoreAlgorithms =` and specify the list of algorithm codes to exclude them
+- the line starting with `#IgnoreAlgorithms =` provides codes for all the algorithms in the benchmark

 ___

 ### Prerequisites and dependencies (macOS) -- Experimental